A short break based in the Granite City Aberdeen

 Day 6 Mon: Travel to Preston, overnight stop

 After breakfast we check out of our hotel in Aberdeen and start our journey home.
-Our lunch stop will be New Lanark Heritage Site just south of Glasgow.
-This unique 18th century mill village sits alongside the River Clyde.
-If you want to visit any of the attractions on offer here charges will apply.
+Our lunch stop will be the town of Moffat.
 In the afternoon we rejoin our coach and travel to our overnight stop, The Samlesbury Hotel on the outskirts of Preston.
 Dinner in the hotel this evening

 Day 7 Tues: Return to Kent